First of all, we need to understand the definition of the verb “lust.”

 The Hebrew word for "lusteth" is "'avvah" meaning "desire, lust, will (not necessarily evil)."
 It comes from a root word "avah" meaning "to wish for:-covet, (greatly) desire, be desirous, long, lust (after)."

 Granted none of these uses of epithumeo in Scripture refer to lusting after a woman.
+At no point do the Scriptures teach that it is pleasing to God when you lust after your spouse.
 But they do show us that it is possible to set one's heart upon, that is, long for or desire something rightfully.
 It is similar to the expression, "We covet your prayers," which uses the term "covet" in a righteous way.

 Putting it All Together